sajidahmed21/Poppin/deliverables/product.md

  by invite).

 When the user signs up, they can connect their Facebook and/or Phone contacts to sync "friends list".
-This enables the app to see events where friends are attending.
+This enables the app to see the events that your friends are attending.

 ##### Facebook Integration
 In addition to seeing and interacting with events created through the app,